Skip to content

 Q: When are peak rates?

-A: The short answer is that peak rates are during holiday weekends, Spring Break, Summertime, Winter Break, Thanksgiving week.
-Basically peak rates apply during our busiest times, which fill-up fast.
-In addition, there are holiday fees on major holidays.
+A: The short answer is that peak rates are during holiday weekends, Spring Break, Summertime, Winter Break, Thanksgiving week– generally when school is out.
+There are holiday fees on major holidays.

 Q: Why do I have an extra daycare charge on my invoice for boarding?